Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 Click the Continue button.
 On the next screen (Instance Details), you can accept all the defaults and click Continue again.
 The following screen allows you to optionally set some metadata about this instance.
-For now, just click Continue (though if you share an AWS account with others, you may want to give your instance a name that will identify it as belonging to you.).
+For now, just click Continue (though if you share an AWS account with others, you may want to give your instance a name that will identify it as belonging to you).
 On the Create Key pair screen, choose the Key Pair that you created when you first set up your AWS account.
 Click Continue.
 On the Configure Firewall screen, choose the "default" security group and click Continue.
 On the Review screen, make sure all your options look correct, then click Launch.
 Then click "View your instances on the Instances page".

 In a moment, you will see that your instance is running.
 You can then put a check box to the left of your running instance, and click on Instance Actions, then Connect.
 This will show you a dialog box containing a command line you can use to connect to your instance.